JasonYu0120/Adaptive-Denoising-of-DOA-and-Beamformer-design/README.md

  -- LCMV beamformer is adopted to null the interference\
  -- Sample matrix inversion to estimate the correlation matrix
 * Advantages\
- -- low complexity, iterativative and real time beamformer
+ -- Simple, iterativative and real time beamformer